all-maps-lie/all-maps-lie-2020/assignments/final-project.md

 ## Overview

-<s>There are **two options** for structuring your urban media mapping project, one that is more "field work" based and the other that is more "remote sensing" based.
-Both options will require you to *pay attention* to some kind of urban phenomenon.
-Both options will challenge you to dig deep into the *processes, histories, and politics* that have shaped your focal point. </s>

 For your projects this semester, you will be exploring a subject of interest through the lens of Google Streetview and other geospatial data.
 In exploring Streetview, each of you will focus on **one** aspect as seen through Streetview.
 The project will challenge you to dig deep into the *processes, histories, and politics* that have shaped your subject of interest as well as prompt you to question the ways in which Google Streetview shapes what you can know about your subject of interest.

 NOTE: I acknowledge that Streetview does place a number of constraints on our mapping abilities and offers a very specific lens of *seeing*, however, those constraints and lenses are also opportunities for practicing important data awarenesses such as understanding sampling bias, temporal bias, data licensing and so on.